 This teaching plan builds upon the required coursework in the Bachelor of Arts degree in order to prepare students for admission to the Texas A&M post-baccalaureate teacher certification program or other programs offered by colleges, educational service centers, or independent school districts.
-The department’s Option II Teaching Field Plan recommeds students to complete 27 hours of English, linguistics, and professional education coursework.
+The department's Option II Teaching Field Plan recommends students to complete 27 hours of English, linguistics, and professional education coursework.
 All hours should fit the B.A. degree plan if the student declares his or her interest upon entering the major.
 A second teaching field of approximately 24-30 credit hours may be added to make the candidate more viable in the job market.
 However, a second teaching field may cause the total hours for the degree to exceed the 120 hours required to earn a B.A. in English.
 Please note that students must graduate with a 2.75 or higher GPA in order to obtain a teaching certificate.

 B.A.
 English, Middle School Teaching Certification

-The Department of English offers a degree and certification program in English language arts and reading for prospective middle school teachers, grades 4-8.
+The Department of English offers a degree program in English language arts and reading for prospective middle school teachers, grades 4-8.
 This program requires 33 hours of major coursework in English and 33 hours of specialized supporting coursework in areas of educational planning and teaching.
 This degree prepares students to become middle school teachers by specializing in teaching-specific studies, developing excellent communication skills, and understanding the social and intellectual development of children.
 This certification is a field-based program that requires students to spend extensive time in local middle schools.
-Students must maintain a 2.75 GPA to qualify for the degree plan and certificate, with no grade below “C” in the major, teaching field, or professional education courses.
+Students must maintain a 2.75 GPA to qualify for the degree plan and certificate, with no grade below "C" in the major, teaching field, or professional education courses.

 Professional Licensure & Certification Disclosure